 A kid’s backpack is more than just a thing that holds their books.
 It’s their snack supply station.
 Their sleepover bag.
 A space they can call their own and decide what to carry (well, within reason – half-eaten sandwiches or 30 pinecones might be a sign to see what else is in there).

-To help you find the best backpack for school, follow these seven expert tips from MEC Design Manager James Brittain.
-He’s been a backpack designer for many years, and knows exactly what goes into making a backpack that’s built to last whatever your kid has planned.
+To help you find the best backpack for school, follow these seven expert tips from the MEC Label design team.
+They know exactly what goes into making a backpack that’s built to last whatever your kid has planned.

 1. Choose the right size

 The biggest mistake we see?
 Choosing kids’ backpacks that are too big.
 We recommend getting a backpack that fits your child now, instead of buying a pack that you expect them to grow into.
 Adults don’t like to wear ill-fitting backpacks, and neither do kids.

 A backpack is definitely too big if it hangs below their bottom.
 You want the top of the pack to sit about 2–5cm below the tops of your child’s shoulders.
 Make sure the shoulder straps don’t dig into their armpits or droop low down on their back.